- Publications and resources

 We make changes to Australian airspace architecture through the airspace change process.
 We can also declare protective airspace after receipt of an airspace change proposal.

-A change to the airspace architecture will be considered in line with the airspace principles outlined in the OAR operations manual.
+A change to the airspace architecture will be considered in line with the airspace principles outlined in the OAR Airspace Risk and Safety Management Manual.
 Approved airspace change proposals are legislated under Airspace Regulations 2007.